ngirmes/cloud_project/README.md

 ## Local Development Tools and Commands:
 ### Terraform
 - terraform init
+- terraform fmt (automatically updates configurations in the current directory for readability and consistency.)
+- terraform validate (makes sure your configuration is syntactically valid and internally consistent)
 - terraform plan
 - terraform apply
 - terraform destroy